thibaudgirard/fx-training/step-04/README.md

 ## Tasks

-1. Provide the `NewRouter` function int the FX app
+1. Provide the `NewRouter` function in the FX app
 2. Use the router in the `NewServer` function as an HTTP server handler
 3. Create a new `StatusHandler` struct implementing the `http.Handler` interface, it should respond with the `OK` string
 4. Create a `NewStatusHandler` function and provide it to the FX app